 - Enable or disable features for an individual spoke, or edit in bulk

-- Set user limits for spokes.
+- Set member, space, and storage limits for spokes

 Enterprise Administrators have full administrator access to all digital workplaces within a Networked Enterprise.

 Workplaces within a Networked Enterprise still manage their own membership, usually with the ILST.
 However, since a member can be a part of many workplaces, adding or revoking them from one can have additional effects.
 Common membership changes and their effects include:

 - Adding a member to a spoke: Adds the member to the spoke and the hub.